-Use the TURBO mode to cool or heat the room rapidly.
+Use TURBO to cool or heat the room rapidly.

-Press TURBO (an audible "beep" is heard if the indoor unit supports this function).
+- Press TURBO.
+An audible "beep" is heard if the indoor unit supports this function.
 The fan runs on super high speed.
-The TURBO mode terminates automatically 20 minutes after pressing TURBO.

-The mode can be terminated immediately by pressing TURBO again.
-When the TURBO mode is terminated, the unit reverts to the original setting.
+The TURBO mode terminates automatically 20 minutes after selecting TURBO. - To cancel TURBO, select TURBO mode again.
+When the TURBO mode terminates, the unit reverts to the original setting.

-CLEAN Mode
+SILENCE Mode